tinacms/tinacms-site/content/blog/simple-markdown-blog-nextjs.md

 ## Clone the starter

 Let’s get started.
 For the sake of time, I have provided a **[bare bones starter](https://github.com/kendallstrautman/nextjs-blog-starter)**.
-You can clone the project or check it out on github for reference.
-If you want to see the finished version, check it out with Forestry or with TinaCMS.
+You can clone the project or check it out on [github](https://github.com/kendallstrautman/nextjs-blog-starter) for reference.

 ``` javascript
 // clone the repo from your terminal